 It’s the final countdown here…in a couple weeks we welcome our second little bundle of joy!
-Although I’ve been in full “nesting” mode prepping old baby clothes and gear for re-use, feels like there’s still a bit to do…especially in terms of preparing our almost 2 year-old toddler to be a big brother!
+Although I’ve been in full “nesting” mode prepping old baby clothes and gear for re-use, it feels like there’s still a bit to do…especially in terms of preparing our almost 2-year-old toddler to be a big brother!

-Although it’s still a work-in-progress for us (and may be tough for young toddlers to truly understand the concept of a new baby)…below are a few tips that have helped make the transition a little less traumatic.
+Although it’s still a work-in-progress for us (and maybe tough for young toddlers to truly understand the concept of a new baby)…below are a few preparation tips that have helped make the transition a little less traumatic.

 1. Practicing with a Baby Doll

 One of the MAIN things we wanted to teach our toddler about babies (especially newborns) was the need to be nice and gentle.
 As any boy would, ours likes to rough-house and doesn’t always play nice.
 So we knew having a baby doll to practice on would at least get us moving in the right direction.

 I used a Cabbage Patch baby to help our little guy practice being gentle.
 Of course, at first, he would throw the doll across the room and smack it every now and then.
 But he gradually began to gently cradle the baby and give kisses.
 I thought it was so precious and hope he will continue to practice this type of behavior when the real baby arrives!

 Once my belly really popped, I started to let our toddler carefully examine and feel around.
 I told him that there was a “baby growing” inside mommy and tried to reinforce that idea by showing pictures of babies.
 He would pat my belly each day it grew and eventually started to kiss it goodnight!

 Although I’m sure he still doesn’t know a baby is coming out, he clearly can see the big belly growing before his eyes.
 Talking to him about what was going on and letting him be a part of the process really helped to set the tone.